A clip from 2011 Chris Rock, Ricky Gervais, Jerry Seinfeld and Louis CK discussing the “N-word” has drawn refreshed criticism from fans.

 The skit, which is unscripted, sees all four comedians discussing the “N-word” and how both Rock and CK use it in their stand up routines.
 At one point, Rock calls CK “the blackest white guy I know”.

-Rock says, “he’s the blackest white guy I f–ing know,” before CK interrupts and responds “You’re saying I’m a n*****?” while laughing.
+Rock says, “he’s the blackest white guy I f–ing know,” before CK interrupts and responds “You’re saying I’m *****?” while laughing.